 The lower traps are a set of muscles located on the back of the scapula, just below the midline of the spine.

-They work with the rhomboids and middle traps to retract and depress the scapula (shoulder blade) and assist with the rotation and upward movement of the arms.
+They muscles work with the rhomboids and middle traps to retract and depress the scapula (shoulder blade) and assist with the rotation and upward movement of the arms.

 “Lower traps are a critical player in scapular upward rotation, which is necessary to prevent impingement and elevate performance in a variety of upper extremity activities.”